Mikitasz/End-to-End-CICD-Implementation/README.md

 ## Plans
-- Change architecture to save costs
+- Change architecture to save costs, which means for me to rebuild it for ec2
 - Make https
 - Make domain name such as mikitasz.xyz